ActiveCampaign/postmark-wordpress/readme.txt

-=== Postmark Approved WordPress Plugin ===
+=== Postmark for Wordpress ===
 Contributors: andy7629, alexknowshtml, mgibbs189, jptoto
 Tags: postmark, email, smtp, notifications, wp_mail, wildbit Requires at least: 4.0
 Tested up to: 4.4
 Stable tag: trunk

-If you're still sending email with default SMTP, you're blind to delivery problems!
-This Postmark Approved WordPress Plugin enables WordPress blogs of any size to deliver and track WordPress notification emails reliably, with minimal setup time and zero maintenance.
+The *officially-supported* Postmark plugin for Wordpress.

 == Description ==

 If you're still sending email with default SMTP, you're blind to delivery problems!
-This Postmark Approved WordPress Plugin enables WordPress blogs of any size to deliver and track WordPress notification emails reliably, with minimal setup time and zero maintenance.
-No more SMTP errors or delivery problems with Postmark!
+Postmark for Wordpress enables sites of any size to deliver and track WordPress notification emails reliably, with minimal setup time and zero maintenance.

 If you don't already have a free Postmark account, you can get one in minutes.
 Every account comes with 25,000 free credits.